Receives assignment in the form of objectives and determines how to use resources to meet schedules and goals. Responsible for the oversight of the

 Problem-solving skills.
 Managers need to be able to resolve personnel issues and customer-related problems.

-The median annual wage for food service managers was $48,690 in May 2015.
+The median annual wage for food service managers is $48,690.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $28,780, and the highest 10 percent earned more than $83,010.

 Most food service managers work full time.
 Managers at some restaurants, such as fine-dining and fast-food restaurants, often work long shifts, and some of these managers work more than 40 hours per week.
 Managers of institutional food service facilities in schools, factories, or office buildings usually work traditional business hours.
 Those who oversee multiple locations of a chain or franchise may be called in on short notice, including evenings, weekends, and holidays.

-Employment of food service managers is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of food service managers is projected to grow 5 percent through 2024, about as fast as the average for all occupations.

 Population and income growth are expected to result in greater demand for food at a variety of dining establishments.
 People will continue to dine out, purchase takeout meals, or have food delivered to their homes or workplaces.
 In response to increased consumer demand, more restaurants, cafeterias, and catering services are expected to open and serve more meals.
 Many of these establishments will require food service managers to oversee food preparation and service.